Origins of Judaism: Iron Age Yahwism

 Judaism has three essential and related elements: the study of the Torah; the recognition of Israel as God's chosen people and the recipients of God's law at Mount Sinai; and the requirement that Israel and their descendants live according to the laws outlined in the Torah.
 These three elements have their origins in Iron Age Yahwism, and, later Second Temple Judaism.

 Iron Age Yahwism was formalized in the 9th century BCE, around the same time that the Iron Age kingdoms of Israel (or Samaria) and Judah became consolidated in Canaan.
 Yahweh was the national god of both kingdoms.

 Other neighbouring Canaanite kingdoms also each had their own national god originating from the Canaanite pantheon of gods: Chemosh was the god of Moab, Milcom was the god of the Ammonites, Qaus was the god of the Edomites, and so on.
 In each kingdom, the king was his national god's viceroy on Earth.

 The national gods in Canaan were relatively equal, mirroring the balance of the kingdoms.
 Each kingdom featured a divine couple—Yahweh and the goddess Asherah in Israel and Judah—who led a pantheon of lesser gods.

 By the late 8th century BCE, both Judah and Israel had become vassals of the Assyrian Empire, bound by treaties of loyalty on one side and protection on the other.
 The Northern Kingdom rebelled and was destroyed c.
 722 BCE; refugees from the former kingdom fled to Judah, bringing with them the tradition that Yahweh, already known in Judah, was not merely the most important of the gods, but the only god who should be served.
+Some scholars date the start of widespread monotheism to around this time, and view it as a response to Neo-Assyrian aggression.